Patrick Mahomes: Early life

+Mahomes was born on September 17, 1995, in Tyler, Texas.
+His father is Pat Mahomes, a former Major League Baseball (MLB) pitcher, and his mother is Randi Martin.
+Mahomes has a younger brother, Jackson, who is a social media influencer.
+Mahomes's parents got divorced in 2006.
+His half-brother through his father, Graham Walker, plays football at Brown University.
+He is also the godson of former MLB pitcher LaTroy Hawkins, who was his father's teammate on the Minnesota Twins.
+Mahomes is biracial.
+His father is black and his mother is white.

-Mahomes was born on September 17, 1995, in Tyler, Texas, to Pat Mahomes, an MLB pitcher at the time, and Randi Martin.
-He attended Whitehouse High School in Whitehouse, Texas.
+Mahomes attended Whitehouse High School in Whitehouse, Texas.
 He played football, baseball, and basketball.
 Mahomes believes that training in pitching and playing basketball improved his quarterback skills.

+Growing up, Mahomes was a fan of the Dallas Cowboys.

 In football, he had 4,619 passing yards, 50 passing touchdowns, 948 rushing yards, and 15 rushing touchdowns as a senior in high school.
 In baseball, he threw a no-hitter with 16 strikeouts in a game his senior year.
 He was named the Maxpreps Male Athlete of the Year for 2013–2014.

 Mahomes was rated by Rivals.com as a three-star football recruit and was ranked as the 12th best dual-threat quarterback in his class.
 He received offers from Texas Tech, Rice, and Houston.
 He committed to Texas Tech University.
-Mahomes was also a top prospect for the 2014 Major League Baseball draft, but was not expected to be selected high due to his commitment to Texas Tech.
-He was selected by the Detroit Tigers in the 37th round of the 2014 MLB Draft, but did not sign a contract.
+Mahomes was also a top prospect for the 2014 Major League Baseball draft, but he was not expected to be selected high due to his commitment to Texas Tech.
+He was selected by the Detroit Tigers in the 37th round of the 2014 MLB draft, but he did not sign a contract.

 College career

-Freshman
+Freshman year

 Mahomes entered his freshman season at Texas Tech as a backup to Davis Webb.
-He saw his first career action against Oklahoma State after Webb left the game with an injury, completing two of five passes for 20 yards for one touchdown and an interception.
-After Webb was again injured, Mahomes started his first career game against Texas.
-He completed 13 of 21 passes for 109 yards in the game.
+In the Red Raiders' fourth game, he saw his first career action against the Oklahoma State Cowboys after Webb left the game with an injury, completing two of five passes for 20 yards for one touchdown and an interception.
+After Webb was again injured, Mahomes started his first career game against the Texas Longhorns.
+He completed 13 of 21 passes for 109 yards in the 34–13 loss.
 Mahomes remained the starter for the season's final three games.
-Against Baylor, he threw for a Big 12 freshman record 598 yards with six touchdowns and one interception.
-For the season, he passed for 1,547 yards and 16 touchdowns with four interceptions.
+Against the Baylor Bears, he threw for a Big 12 freshman record 598 yards with six touchdowns and one interception in the 48–46 loss.
+For the season, he passed for 1,547 yards, 16 touchdowns, and four interceptions in seven games.

 Mahomes split time with the Texas Tech baseball team, where he was a relief pitcher.